-2.2.3 Evaluation Licenses
+2.2.2 Evaluation Licenses

 This section should be considered when using Evaluation Architectures, which use software license keys.
+A machine UID needs to be provided to activate an Evaluation license on the MicroEJ Licenses Server.
+The machine UID is a 16 hexadecimal digits number.